A High-Fidelity Flow Solver for Unstructured Meshes on Field-Programmable Gate Arrays: Accelerator Implementation

-As for the nonaligned nature of the gather-scatter operation, this poses a severe problem.
-The current code structure makes a nonaligned load and store for each boundary value and can thus only utilize a fraction of the global memory bandwidth.
-As we are mimicking the code structure of previous GPU and CPU implementations this means that we need to execute $2n_{gs}$ unaligned loads and stores.
-Related work~\cite{me-ke-20a} evaluating fully random access patterns with nonaligned loads and stores has shown a performance of around 60M transactions per second per DDR memory bank on the Stratix 10 architecture, corresponding to around 5 clock cycles per pair of read and write operations relative to the 300MHz of the memory interface.
 In the gather-scatter operation for SEM, the pattern is not fully random, but also not strictly pairwise, as multiple reads have to be completed before the sums are written back to the respective locations.
 This slight non-randomness means that roughly 1/3 of the loads and stores are aligned in memory and can be coalesced.
-For fully random accesses we observe that it takes around 3 cycles per read/write, but as one third of the loads and stores are aligned, we can load eight values at the time one third of the time leading to that it only takes $3\cdot(2/3\cdot1/(3\cdot8)) = 2.125$ cycles per load/store operation.
-However, this difference compared to aligned accesses still greatly impacts the runtime of the kernel, and assuming we have a bandwidth of $\beta_{eff}$ words every clock cycle for the rest of the solver this means that our effective utilization of only one value per every $2.125$ cycles in the gather-scatter phase can have a large impact.
-We therefore introduce a model parameter $\beta_{gs}$ which is the number of words per cycle loaded in the gather-scatter phase.
+For fully random accesses we observe that it takes around 3 cycles per read/write, but as one-third of the loads and stores are aligned, we can load eight values at the time one-third of the time leading to that it only takes $3\cdot(2/3\cdot1/(3\cdot8)) = 2.125$ cycles per load/store operation.
+However, this difference compared to aligned accesses still greatly impacts the runtime of the kernel and assuming we have a bandwidth of $\beta_{eff}$ words every clock cycle for the rest of the solver this means that our effective utilization of only one value per every $2.125$ cycles in the gather-scatter phase can have a large impact.
+We, therefore, introduce a model parameter $\beta_{gs}$ which is the number of words per cycle loaded in the gather-scatter phase.
 The modeled computation time can then be expressed as the following for a CG implementation with I/O cost $Q_{CG}$

 This goes to show how impactful the gather-scatter is if we cannot make aligned loads and stores on the FPGA.
-As the bandwidth $\beta_{gs}$ not affected by word length, this also implies that the performance benefits of moving to lower precision because of the larger $\beta$ might not be as significant as one might expect.
+As the bandwidth $\beta_{gs}$ is not affected by word length, this also implies that the performance benefits of moving to lower precision because of the larger $\beta$ might not be as significant as one might expect.